I need help

 Yes.
 Interpreters are available to help you understand important information.
 Translations are available in several languages (Arabic, Tigrinya, English, etc.).

-What services are available for my physical or mental health ?
+What services are available for my health ?

-Nurses are available for first-line care.
-We work with Doctors of the World and Médecins Sans Frontières.
-If necessary, we will accompany you to a hospital or a community health center.
+We work to refer you as effectively as possible to the medical network.
+If necessary, we will accompany you to a hospital or a community health centre.

 Can I take classes or training ?